GJBoth/Masters-thesis/source/08_Neural_Network.md

 In neural networks we introduce the ideas and some mathematics behind neural networks in Physics informed neural networks we showcase the concept using a simple toy model and in conclusion we present the evaluation of the technique.
 Since Neural networks are completely new concept to most, we use a light tone.

 ## Neural Networks
 Neural networks.
 Inspired by biological neural networks, but not the same!!!
 Started with the perceptron in the early 60's, but only one layer so nothing cool.
 Back propagarion rediscovered in the 80's, now recognized how to efficiently train a network, but we needed the advancements in the late 00's in GPU's for large scale NN.
 Ever since great advancements in engineering and slowly starting to seep into science now as well.
 Two main flavours: supervised and non-supervised.
 In non-supervised we dont tell the goal to the network, in supervised we do.
 We'll only focus on the last one.
-We start with some simple introduction to architecture and how to train them.
+We start with some simple introduction to architecture and how to train them [@raissi_physics_2017].

 ### Architecture